10th ANNIVERSARY WATERFRONT BLUES

 - A two time Juno Award winner

-- A two time Grammy Award nominee
+- A three time Grammy Award nominee

 - Two storied Soul singers performing together for the first time